jubinaghara/angular-cheat-sheet/README.md

   ```

   ###
-  ## PUT, DELETE not working from angular application but working from Postman
+  ## PUT, DELETE not working from angular application but working from Postman?

-  By default http return type is JSON, if backend is retruning some success message then you must specifiy response type as string.
+  By default, the http return type is JSON, if the backend is returning some success message then you must specify the response type as a string.
   ```
     putUser(data: IUser, id: string) {
     return this.httpClient.put(this.apiURL + "/api/Users/" + id, data, {responseType: 'text'});